AK-47 rifle inventor Mikhail Kalashnikov dies at 94

 "So this has been my lifetime motto - I have created weapons ... to be simple and reliable."

 Those qualities have led to much imitation.
-About half of the world's roughly estimated 100 million Kalashnikovs are counterfeit copies produced without licences.
+About half of the world's roughly estimated 100 million Kalashnikovs are counterfeit copies produced without licenses.

 "This powerful rifle ... is the quickest, easiest, and cheapest way to turn a farmer, teacher, peasant or even a teenager into an effective killing machine," Larry Kahaner wrote in his book "AK-47: The Weapon that Changed the Face of War".